HikkaV/DS-ML-Courses/docs/getting_and_cleaning_data.rst

 Other areas out side of tidy data include parsing variable types (dates and numbers), dealing with missing values, characters encodings, typos and outliers.

-In first assignment we will work through process of dates parsing.
-And see how dataset is valuable to data issues.
+In the first assignment we will work through the process of dates parsing using the dataset from `kaggle <https://www.kaggle.com/>`_.
+You will learn how to work with dataframes, visualize the data

 .. note:: Some information is taken from `this <https://vita.had.co.nz/papers/tidy-data.pdf>`_ article.